gautriv/gautriv.github.io/_posts/2023/8/2023-8-25-revealjs-for-tw.md

 ## The Inspiration

-It all started with a spark of curiosity about API documentation languages like JSON and XML.
-These languages play a vital role in the tech landscape, connecting various applications and systems.
-I wanted to demystify these languages and share my insights with the community.
-That's when the idea of creating a presentation struck me.
+The journey began when I took part in an API documentation fair, and I was invited to deliver a presentation on [API documentation languages like JSON and XML](https://www.linkedin.com/posts/tech-writers-tribe_techwriterstribe-twtevent-twt2023-activity-7099623679856177154-v2qP?utm_source=share&utm_medium=member_desktop).
+The excitement surrounding this event inspired me to tackle my presentation preparation in an refreshingly unconventional way.
+Embracing my creative instincts, I ventured beyond the confines of tradition, eagerly aiming to present these intricate concepts in a manner that would truly captivate and profoundly resonate with the audience.

 ## Meet RevealJS - The Presentation Wizard